William L. Owen

-William L. Owen (April 29, 1809 - July 22, 1881) was a prominent planter, businessman, and politician from Halifax County, Virginia.
+William L. Owen (April 29, 1809 - July 22, 1881) was a planter, businessman, and politician from Halifax County, Virginia.
 As a politician, he served in the House of Delegates of Virginia, the Committee of Nine, and the Virginia Constitutional Convention of 1867.
 He was a trustee of Virginia Military Institute and Hampden-Sydney College.

 Early life and education

 William L. Owen was born April 29, 1809, the second son of John Owen and Nancy Easley of Black Walnut, Virginia, now known as Cluster Springs.
 Both John and his father Robertson Owen were planters in Halifax County.

 Family lore is that he was born in a home named 'Mayo' that takes its name from a community where the Mayo Creek is crossed by modern-day Highway 96 in southeastern Black Walnut District.
 His brother, Robert Easley Owen, and his nephew, Thomas Howerton Owen, lived in this home the rest of their lives.
 Census records may verify this.

 The Last Will and Testament of his father specified that “my children ... to be given what is generally understood to be a common school education, such as reading, writing and common arithmetic”.

 Little else is known of his early life and education.